Aidunlin/MeanScout/README.md

 - `text`: a text input.
 Value is a string.
 Setting a `tip` value will add a placeholder within the input field.
 Setting `length` to `"long"` will produce a full-width input.
 - `rating`: a star rating bar.
 Value is a number (0-5).
 You can reset the rating bar to 0 by tapping the first star twice.

-Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last metric.
+Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last.
 Setting `group` with a string will add a group label before the current metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `group` string).

 When downloaded, every metric's value will be placed in the same order the metrics were created (with team/match/absent first).